goFrendiAsgard/chimera-framework/doc/faq.md

+# FAQ

-# Do I need to know Javascript in order to use Chimera-Framework?
+## Do I need to know Javascript in order to use Chimera-Framework?

 No. You only need to install Node.Js and npm.
 However, when you want to write some `if`, `while` and native javascript `command`, you should know some basic Javascript.

-# Chimera-Framework is using CLI mechanism.
+## Chimera-Framework is using CLI mechanism.
 Isn't it better to just use UNIX Pipe instead?

 In many cases, using Unix Pipe will give you a better performance.
 However, for complex flow, UNIX Pipe can be confusing and not so readable.
 Also, it is kind of difficult to implament `global variables` that are accessible from every process.
 Creating parallel mechanism in UNIX Pipe is also possible, but it also require unnamed pipe and other mechanism.

 Chimera-Framework offer a more readable definition of your processes.

-# Why do we need Chimera-Framework if we can write a simple Javascript invoking `childProcess` in order to run a CLI command?
+## Why do we need Chimera-Framework if we can write a simple Javascript invoking `childProcess` in order to run a CLI command?

 First, it is a matter of readability.
 Writing a Javascript program with a lot of callback or promise might escalate quickly and become hardly readable.

 Second, it is a matter of easiness.
 Chimera-Framework is a collection of useful libraries for common use cases.
 By using Chimera-Framework you can save you development time and focus on your business process.

-# Chimera-Framework slower compared to UNIX Pipe mechanism, is it true? why? and does it matter?
+## Chimera-Framework slower compared to UNIX Pipe mechanism, is it true? why? and does it matter?

 Yes, it is slower.
 In my machine (intel core i3, 4 GB of Ram) the time execution difference is approximately ~ 250 ms.